jamescherti/minimal-emacs.d/README.md

   :ensure t
   :demand t
   :config
+  ;; If you choose to compile your pre/post-init files, make sure you ;; understand the implications and thoroughly test your code.
+  (push "/pre-init.el" compile-angel-excluded-files)
+  (push "/post-init.el" compile-angel-excluded-files)
+  (push "/pre-early-init.el" compile-angel-excluded-files)
+  (push "/post-early-init.el" compile-angel-excluded-files)

   ;; Set `compile-angel-verbose` to nil to suppress output from compile-angel.
   ;; Drawback: The minibuffer will not display compile-angel's actions.
   (setq compile-angel-verbose t)